 Family: Poeciliidae

-Origin: Selectively bred from wild guppies native to South America
+Origin: Selectively bred from wild guppies in South America

 Lifespan: 2–3 years